-Always follow the instructions in this Operator's Manual for carrying cargo or pulling a trailer.
+Always follow the instructions in this Operator's Manual pertaining to ATV loading.

 Personal Choices

 A safe, enjoyable ride is dependent on many personal choices.
 An ATV, like all motorized vehicles, can be dangerous to operate if you choose to ignore safety precautions, take unnecessary chances, or ride beyond your ability or your vehicle's capability.
 Don't allow the thrill of freedom or adventure to affect your ability to make good, safe choices.